 For privacy reasons YouTube needs your permission to be loaded.I Accept

 Does this resonate with changes that you may have tried to introduce in your life?
 Be aware of the difficulties / barriers that can occur when moving through the stages.
 Sometimes it can take a while to move from one stage to another.
-Be aware that the potential for relapse is there at each stage.
+At each stage, how the potential for relapse creeps in.
 In all aspects of change, people begin at their own starting point.
 This will be different for each person.

 Change is hard.
+It often involves some regression and relapse.
 This is true in life.
 It is true too in the coaching context.
 The Stages of Change Model can be helpful in understanding difficulties you may encounter when helping a client to change.
 When this happens, take a moment to consider where your client might be in their stages of change.
 Would it be helpful to share this with your client?
 Can they themselves identify where they are on the change curve?
 It may, in turn, help you to determine how best you can further support your client and what else is needed to keep them resourcefully moving forward.

 Perhaps you might be contemplating a change too?